adarsha-7/SmartCart/README.md

 # SmartCart

-### SmartCart is a second-hand marketplace platform powered by machine learning for improved product search based on user descriptions.
+### SmartCart is a second-hand marketplace platform powered by data analysis for improved product search based on user descriptions.

 ## Features:

-#### - Users can input detailed product descriptions, and the platform uses machine learning to match these descriptions with relevant second-hand product listings, improving search accuracy.
+#### - Users can input any sort of product information, and the platform uses a very efficient algorithm which implements data analysis to match these descriptions with relevant second-hand product listings, improving search accuracy.

 #### - The platform is built with a user-friendly interface, making it easy for buyers and sellers to navigate and interact with listings.